What are Sailboxes and why should I use them?

 - Filesystem: read and write files at runtime, stream large files, and decide what belongs in an image.

-- Lifecycle: checkpoint, fork, pause, sleep, resume, upgrade, and terminate Sailboxes.
+- Lifecycle: checkpoint, start from checkpoint, pause, sleep, resume, upgrade, and terminate Sailboxes.